Dr. K - Bass Guitar

 Paul's passion was always Motown music even though he was always playing in rock & roll bands.
 Paul took time off in the 80's to raise a family.
 Paul picked the bass back up and started up once again with a band called Mama Ray.
 His new Mama Ray Band shared the stage with such notables as Eric Burdon, Leon Russell, the Vanilla Fudge, Christopher Cross, Blue Oyster Cult, David Johansson, Bobby Blue Bland, etc.

-Stephen Moore - Vocals
+Ivery Bell - Vocals

 Charlene Simmons - Vocals